forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 There easiest way to add a gemfile to a project is to have jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.

-I'm a developer, so the way I would do this is to:
   - open a command line,
   - navigate to the project directory,
   - make sure I have a clean working tree,